Olympe de Gouges: Posthumous political impact

 De Gouges's Declaration of the Rights of Woman and of the Female Citizen had been widely reproduced and influenced the writings of women's advocates in the Atlantic world.
 One year after its publication, in 1792, the keen observer of the French Revolution Mary Wollstonecraft published A Vindication of the Rights of Woman.
 Writings on women and their lack of rights became widely available.
 The experience of French women during the revolution entered the collective consciousness.

 American women began to refer to themselves as citess or citizeness and took to the streets to achieve equality and freedom.
 The same year de Gouges was executed the pamphlet On the Marriage of Two Celebrated Widows was published anonymously, proclaiming that "two celebrated widows, ladies of America and France, after having repudiated their husbands on account of their ill treatment, conceived of the design of living together in the strictest union and friendship."
 Revolutionary novels were published that put women at the centre of violent struggle, such as the narratives written by Helen Maria Williams and Leonora Sansay.
 At the 1848 Women's Rights Convention at Seneca Falls, the rhetorical style of the Declaration of the Rights of Woman and of the Female Citizen was employed to paraphrase the United States Declaration of Independence into the Declaration of Sentiments, which demanded women's right to vote.

 After her execution her son Pierre Aubry signed a letter in which he denied his endorsement for her political legacy.
 He tried to change her name in the records, to Marie Aubry, but the name she had given herself has endured.

+Descendants

+Olympe de Gouges's son Pierre Aubry (de Gouges), who at the start of the Revolution was living with Marie-Hyacinthe Mabille, married Mabille after the Reign of Terror.
+In 1801, he was posted by Napoleon Bonaparte to a command in French Guiana, where he arrived with his family in 1802 and died on 7 February 1803.
+They had at least two daughters and three sons, including: